-The main fields of the Department’s research activities and the main publication topics are defence logistics, military transportation, military supply, the supply chain, economic security and defence economics, the personal carbon-footprint of military staff, the carbon and water footprint of military operations, the carbon and water footprint of the Army or even of NATO and the sustainable development of armies.
+The main fields of the Department’s research activities and the main publication topics are defence logistics, military transportation, military finance, military supply, the supply chain, economic security and defence economics, the personal carbon-footprint of military staff, the carbon and water footprint of military operations, the carbon and water footprint of the Army or even of NATO and the sustainable development of armies.

 Department of Military Maintenance